RobertASmith/healthecon_shiny/Tutorial/README.md

 21 February 2020

-### Abstract

-Health economic models have typically been built in spreadsheet software, mostly Microsoft Excel.
-However high level programming languages are increasingly being used as model complexity increases and additional requirements such as probabilistic sensitivity analysis (PSA) result in long model run-time in excel .
-There is a particular push towards using R in health economics (Incerti et al., 2019; Jalal et al., 2017) because it is commonly used by statisticians, flexible and transparent, reusable and adaptable.
-One of R's strengths is its large number of packages (e.g. bcea, heemod, darthpack) which allow R programmers to leverage the work of others within their code.
-However as a script based approach R's weakness is that it does not have a user interface.
-The CRAN package 'shiny', which allows programmers to create Web-browser interfaces which interact with underlying R models, resolves this limitation.
-This tutorial uses a 4 state markov model (Alarid-Escudero et al., 2020) as a case-study to demonstrate a simple method of creating a shiny application from an existing R  model.
-All code and data are provided on the authors' GitHub page.

-# Introduction

-As the complexity and computational requirements of decision models increase there is growing recognition of the advantages of high level programming languages which support statistical analysis (e.g. R, Python, C++, MATLAB, Java).
-Of these R, an open-source functional programming language, appears to be ahead of the competition for decision modelling (Jalal et al. 2017), in part because it is free, supported by a large community of statisticians and health economists and has extensive resources including tutorials, guidelines and packages which allow users to build upon the work of others, but also partially because it is the only programming environment accepted by NICE (Check this).

-However, despite the many strengths of programming approaches to decision modelling, an important limitation until recently has been the lack of an easily interpretable user interface which is simple to create.
-Even Microsoft Excel provides the user with a tidy-ish front page to a model in which a decision maker can change a parameter in a specific cell.
-Incerti et al. (2019) identify web applications as being an essential part of any model in R, stating that they "believe that the future of cost-effectiveness modeling lies in web apps, in which graphical interfaces are used to run script-based models" (p.
-577).

-R-Shiny is one such web application which allows programmers to create a graphical interface which looks like a website, and allows users to interact with underlying R models (Beely, 2013).
-Baio & Heath (2017) identify "web applications created using R Shiny"(p.e5) to be the "future of applied statistical modelling, particularly for cost-effectiveness analysis" .
-Using Shiny, it is possible to create flexible user interfaces which allow users to change parameters, run underlying R code and display results.
-This has multiple benefits:

-It makes script based models that are technically transparent, but only to those who have the ability to technical knowledge to understand them, open for sensitivity analysis to those with no programming knowledge (Jansen et al., 2019).

-It is particularly important for models which are flexible enough to cover multiple regions, organisations or perspectives and as such reporting results of sensitivity analysis would be overwhelming.

-In some cases the model inputs will be unknown, or quickly outdated, such that constantly recreating the model would be unfeasible and it is far more efficient to allow the user to input updated parameters, and assuming the same structure, run the updated model.

-While it is preferable that models constructed in R are made open-access to improve transparency, replicability and collaboration, it is not a requirement of shiny.
-Code and data can be kept private, and the application shared internally, or using password protection online through a variety of providers.

-We provide a simple example using a previously published 4-state markov model, the Sick-Sicker model which has been described in previous publications (Krijkamp et al., 2020; Alarid-Escudero et al., 2020) and in open source teaching by the DARTH workgroup (Decision Analysis in R for Technologies in Health, 2019).
-The resulting user interface of this tutorial example is simple, allowing the decision-maker to change only the costs and treatment effect.
-However, once the reader is confident in creating a shiny app from an existing model, iteratively adapting the application to allow for different/additional inputs and outputs, and meet aesthetic requirements is relatively straight forward.

-This R Markdown document has been created to create the code chunks for the accomopanying publication.
-It can be used as a tutorial to create web applications from script based models created in R.

-# Methods

-This paper provides a tutorial in the use of shiny for health economic modelling.
+This tutorial aims to provide a step by step guide in the use of shiny for health economic modelling.
 It uses a previously published 4-state markov model, the Sick-Sicker model (Krijkamp et al., 2020; Alarid-Escudero et al., 2020) as a case-study, using the DARTH coding framework when creating the shiny app (Alarid-Escudero et al., 2019).
 We have adapted it such that it has one purpose for this tutorial, to create PSA outputs.

 The diagram below shows the general model structure.

 ![Sick Sicker Diagram](https://github.com/RobertASmith/healthecon_shiny/blob/master/Tutorial/Sick%20Sicker%20Diagram.PNG)

-In this case there are two functions witin the model, the first gen_psa creates a set of psa inputs, the second runs the model for a specific set of PSA inputs.
+In this case there are two functions witin the model, the first gen_psa creates a set of psa inputs, the second runs the markov model for a specific set of PSA inputs.

 ## Functions